hendricius/transilator/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/hendricius/transilator.
+Bug reports and pull requests are welcome on GitHub at https://github.com/hendricius/transilator

 ## License(MIT)

-* Copyright (c) 2015 Hendrik Kleinwaechter and Contributors
+* Copyright (c) 2017 Hendrik Kleinwaechter and contributors